A jazz musicianship course for 14 to 18 year olds.

 The progress, involvement and commitment of all students is monitored throughout the course.

-The deadline for Junior Jazz applications for studies starting in September 2016 was 1st April 2016.
+The closing date for Junior Jazz applications for studies starting in September 2017 will be 1st April 2017.

 There is a non-refundable application/audition fee of £25.

 Auditions take place in the form of an ensemble workshop to observe how well the players respond to the types of learning processes they would experience on the course, and to give them a chance to see in more detail the type of teaching on the course.
 Offers of places on the course will be made following the auditions on Sunday 7th May 2016.

 The Royal Academy of Music welcomes applications from potential students with disabilities or special needs.